betseyw15/events.en/help/skill-exchange/aem/aug2023/deploy-new-project.md

 ---
 title: AEM Developer Starter Kit
 description: This skill exchange focuses on how a new AEM developer can start and deploy a new project.
 It will focus on topics like AEM Project Archetype, Cloud Manager setup, and development tools.
-solution: Experience Manager Cloud Service
+solution: Experience Manager as a Cloud Service
-version: Cloud Service
 feature-set: Experience Manager, Experience Manager Sites
 feature: AEM Project Archetype, Developing
 role: User